 Skip to Content

-Read More about The House of Bernarda Alba: Allegory Explained
+Read More about The Other Side of the Mountain: Allegory Explained

 The Wall, written by John Hersey, is a fictional novel that portrays the tragic events of the Warsaw Ghetto Uprising during World War II.
 The novel’s main focus is on the Jews who lived in the Warsaw Ghetto and their resistance against the Nazis.
 Hersey’s intent in writing The Wall is to relate in fictional …